kanaka/mal/README.md

 launches a Mal step implementation and then feeds the tests one at a time to the implementation and compares the output/return value to the expected output/return value.

-To simplify the process of running tests, a top level Makefile is provided with convenient test targets.

 * To run all the tests across all implementations (be prepared to wait):